thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 So far the app can add items to the cart and verify its success.
 Now you’ll create one last page that will provide customers a page to change the item’s quantity or to remove an item from the cart.

-Create a file in the pages folder named “CartPage.vue”.
+Create a file in the pages folder named `CartPage.vue`.
 Inside of the file, copy and paste this in.

 ```html
 <!-- CartPage.vue -->